 - The father signs a paper ("declaration of acknowledgment of paternity") in front of a notary and two witnesses.
-See the link to a form from the site of the Louisiana Department of Health and Hospitals.
+The site of the Louisiana Department of Health and Hospitals hosts the necessary forms.

 - A court can be asked to prove paternity.
 The mother may ask a court to decide paternity if a father refuses to acknowledge a child.
 A father being asked to pay child support or who wants custody or visitation of his child may also ask a court to decide paternity.
 The state can ask a court to decide paternity when certain benefits are being sought on behalf of the child.
 A child can ask a court to decide paternity.
 A court can even decide paternity after the father has died.

 I signed a declaration of acknowledgment of paternity.
 Do I still have the right to prove I’m not the father of a child? +

 Yes.
 You still have the right to ask for a blood or tissue (also known as DNA) test to prove if you are the father of the child.
 You may seek custody and/or visitation with the child.
 You may annul the declaration of acknowledgment of paternity without any reason within 60 days after you sign it.
 You have to do that in court.
 After the 60 days, you may still get the acknowledgment annulled in court.
 You would have to prove that you were tricked or forced to sign it, or that you are not the biological father of the child.

 How does the court establish paternity? +